 Is the Affordable Connectivity Program (ACP) ending?

 Yes.
-Earlier this year, the Federal Communications Commission (FCC) announced that they are taking steps to wind down the ACP due to a lack of funding from Congress.
-Funding for the ACP is expected to officially run out by the end of May 2024.
+In early 2024, the Federal Communications Commission (FCC) announced that they would wind down the ACP due to a lack of funding from Congress.
+Funding for the ACP ran out in May 2024.

 Disclaimer